Spec-Derived Execution as a Correctness Oracle¶

 (input, output)pairs against the spec, not the code itself.

 Spec-derived execution judging is a post-hoc correctness oracle for code that already exists.
-The judge derives test inputs from the natural-language spec via category partitioning, executes them against the candidate, and prompts an LLM to score each (input, output) pair against the spec; per-input scores aggregate into a code-level verdict (Tambon & Papadakis, 2026).
-It swaps the model's hardest task — simulating dynamic behaviour from static code — for its easiest: paraphrase-and-compare against a description.
+The judge derives test inputs from the natural-language spec via category partitioning, executes them against the candidate, and scores each (input, output) pair against the spec; per-input scores aggregate into a code-level verdict (Tambon & Papadakis, 2026).
+It swaps the model's hardest task — simulating dynamic behavior from static code — for its easiest: paraphrase-and-compare against a description.

 Use this oracle when all four hold:

-- You have a candidate (one LLM sample, an agent-authored function, a refactor) and need a yes/no on whether it matches the spec.
+- You have a candidate (an LLM sample, an agent-authored function, a refactor) and need a yes/no against the spec.

 - A natural-language spec exists; tests do not.

-- The candidate is executable in isolation — no heavy setup, no service dependencies.
+- The candidate runs in isolation — no heavy setup, no service dependencies.

-- Authoring a persistent test suite is not the right investment (e.g., judging many candidates against one spec in an eval pipeline).
+- A persistent test suite is not worth authoring (for example, judging many candidates against one spec in an eval pipeline, paired with pass@k metrics for a capability ceiling).

 When a real test suite already exists, run the candidate against it instead — same execution evidence, durable assertions, no LLM in the verdict path.